According to the American Kennel Club, the loyal, sweet-faced Labrador Retriever is hands down the most popular family dog in the United States.

 The Labrador Retriever loves children and plays hard, and is goofy, energetic, and wicked smart.
 Bred to retrieve waterfowl, Labrador Retrievers love swimming, running, hiking, hunting long walks, playing fetch, and more.

 Any activity involving doing something physical outdoors with its owner will thrill any Labrador Retriever and keep him calm and cuddly indoors.

 Labrador Retrievers belong to the Sporting category of dogs, and as such, they need lots and lots of exercise and attention.

 What Is the Typical Labrador Retriever Personality?

-Labs are loyal, affectionate dogs with lots of smarts and boundless energy, which is why they are so often trained as guide dogs.
+Labs are loyal, affectionate dogs with lots of smarts and boundless energy, so they are often trained as guide dogs.

 Labrador Retrievers have expressive, kind faces and love to cuddle and be petted.
 They are good with children and incredibly loyal.

 One caveat: The Labrador Retriever needs to be trained early and firmly and then exercised regularly.

 Because Labs are big, muscular animals with high IQs, they will not be happy just sitting around the house, nor will they thrive being confined to the back yard all day by themselves.

 Labs need active playtimes with their owners.
 They enjoy being taught to fetch or find things by smell, anything that engages their intellect and incredible energy.